 This course is an initiation to the diversity of the Hispanic world.
 Through a series of texts and videos the students address several important social, political, and cultural themes.

 This course examines theatre within its historical context as a socially constructed mode of artistic and cultural expression.
-It explores theatre history and dramatic literature from Ancient Greece and Rome to the Middle Ages as well as European Renaissance and Baroque.
+It explores theatre history and dramatic literature from Ancient Greece and Rome to the Middle Ages and European Renaissance.

 This course examines theatre within its historical context as a socially constructed mode of artistic and cultural expression.
-It explores theatre history and dramatic literature from the 18th – 21st centuries with an emphasis on Romanticism and Opera, European and American modern and contemporary theatre, as well as emerging world theatres.
+It explores theatre history and dramatic literature from the 18th – 21st centuries from the English Restoration through European and American modern and contemporary theatre, as well as emerging world theatres.

 Faith Traditions Two (FT2)